Clinical Rehabilitation Counseling, MS: Career Outlook

 - Independent living specialist

-- Alcohol and drug abuse counselor
+- Substance abuse counselor

-- Disabled student services coordinator
+- College/university disability services coordinator

-- Vocational evaluator
+- Vocational rehabilitation counselor

 Request More Information